Psyduck572/Climate-related_Twitter_feedback_analysis_using_Bert/README.md

 # Tweets_BERT-Recognition Degree Prediction
 Detecting number of likes in tweets using PyTorch and pre-trained BERT model to fit a model to have a binary classification.
+# Purpose
+We want to develop a model to predict the recognition degree of a random tweet that is about the climate change or environmental related  infomation.
 # Data
 We use tweepy, a free API to access Twitter, to collect tweets that are related to environment/climate change.
 The original data is provided by CDC.
 # Model